mukherjeeangan26/ADOPT-FPML/README.md

 This repository contains the proposed discovery algorithm, an installable Python package, two complete synthetic case studies, data-generation code, portable pretrained model artifacts, tests, and documentation.
 It intentionally does **not** copy full baseline-training programs that are already available in the cited literature.

-> **Publication status:** the accompanying manuscript, *On the Automatic Discovery of Optimal Hybrid First Principles – Machine Learning Models for Interconnected Systems*, by Angan Mukherjee, Nishant V. Giridhar, and Debangsu Bhattacharyya, is currently a manuscript in preparation.
-Replace this note and the provisional citation when a DOI and final bibliographic details become available.
+> **Publication:** Mukherjee, A., Giridhar, N. V. and Bhattacharyya, D. *On the Automatic Discovery of Optimal Hybrid First Principles – Machine Learning Models for Interconnected Systems* (manuscript under review)

 ## What ADOPT-FPML searches